MeteoSwiss-APN/trapcomparison/README.md

 - Rapide
 - WIBS (no hourly values)

-# Analysis
+# Vignette comparison.Rmd - The Statistical Analysis
-Data  preparation  was  carried  out  in  R  (R  Core  Team,  2021)  using  Tidyverse-packages  (Wickham  et  al.,  2019),  with  data  obtained  from  the  various  traps  inraw form and converted into hourly total pollen concentrations.
-These hourly con-centrations were further aggregated into 6-hourly and daily averages to investigatedifferences between devices depending on averaging window.
-Malfunction or main-tenance of all devices was logged and to ensure a fair evaluation of all instrumentsthese data points were removed from the time series.
-In total, 21 of the 43 dayswere removed from the data set, however, for the time-series plots (e.g. Figure 1),all 43 days are shown; periods with no data are shown as gaps in the timeseries.All other figures, tables, and statistical evaluations are based on the reduced dataset spanning 21 days of measurements.
-Generally, each instrument in the analysisrepresents one measurement device, except for manual measurements, where datafrom  the  two  Hirst-type  traps  were  averaged  to  obtain  a  more  robust  referenceagainst which the other devices were compared.After an initial residual analysis, the measurements were converted into loga-rithmic concentrations for statistical comparison.
-Even the log-concentrations didnot fulfil the assumption of standard statistical methods (i.e. assuming normalityof errors with constant variance and mean zero).
-Hence robust statistical methodswere  applied.
-The  Kruskal-Wallis  test  (Kruskal  and  Wallis,  1952)  is  considereda rank-based omnibus test, evaluating whether the variance among the differenttraps  is  greater  than  the  unexplained  variance  (i.e.  the  variance  within  a  data
-6Fiona Tummon et al.Table 1Measurement frequency for the various temporal resolutions investigated.Temporal ResolutionNumber InstrumentsMeasurement FrequencyDaily8/8100%6/81.1%6-hourly7/811.4%8/887.5%3/60.2%Hourly4/62.3%5/621.2%6/676.3%set from a particular device).
-If the resulting explained variance is low, one canassume that the devices are similar.
-This omnibus test was then followed up bymultiple pairwise tests between the instruments.
-The pairwise comparison and si-multaneous confidence interval for the estimated effects was calculated using thenparcomp-package (Konietschke et al., 2015) with the Dunnet method; where theHirst-mean was chosen as the reference level.
-The resulting estimator can be in-terpreted as a proxy for the relative difference in median between two devices.
-Ifthe estimator is>0.5 then the second device tends to have higher values.
-Thenull hypothesis H0: p = 0.5 is assessed on anα= 5 %-level.
+Data preparation was carried out in R (R Core Team, 2021) using Tidyverse-packages (Wickham et al., 2019), with data obtained from the various traps in raw form and converted into hourly total pollen concentrations.
+Generally, each instrument in the analysis represents one measurement device, except for manual measurements, where data from the two Hirst-type traps were averaged to obtain a more robust reference against which the other devices were compared to.
+After an initial residual analysis, the measurements were converted into logarithmic concentrations for statistical comparison.
+Even the log-concentrations did not fulfil the assumption of standard statistical methods (i.e. assuming normality of errors with constant variance and mean zero).
+Hence robust statistical methods were applied.
+The Kruskal-Wallis test (Kruskal and Wallis, 1952) is considered a rank-based omnibus test, evaluating whether the variance among the different traps is greater than the unexplained variance (i.e. the variance within a dataset from a particular device).
+If the resulting explained variance is low, one can assume that the devices are similar.
+This omnibus test was then followed up by multiple pairwise tests between the instruments.
+The pairwise comparison and simultaneous confidence interval for the estimated effects was calculated using the nparcomp-package (Konietschke et al., 2015) with the Dunnet method; where the Hirst-mean was chosen as the reference level.
+The resulting estimator can be interpreted as a proxy for the relative difference in median between two devices.
+If the estimator is > 0.5 then the second device tends to have higher values.
+The null hypothesis H0: p = 0.5 is assessed on an α = 5 %-level.
 The lower and upperbounds denote the confidence interval of the estimator.

+The vignette can be knitted into any format (e.g. pdf or html), or investigated as-is.